Last reviewed by Robert Prime — March 2026

 When I published Google.
 Panic.
 Repeat., I quickly learned that writing the book was the easy part.
 The real nightmare was formatting it properly for Kindle Direct Publishing (KDP).
 Children's books, however, add another layer of complexity: vibrant images, precise layouts, and interactive elements must all coexist perfectly.
 The archaic tools and processes available often leave UK authors frustrated, wasting hours or even days attempting to meet KDP’s strict technical requirements.

 UK authors face unique challenges that US-centric guides gloss over: ISBN registration costs in pounds sterling, printing cost variances, VAT implications, and market distribution nuances.
-The UK publishing market generated £7.1 billion in 2023, with self-publishing growing rapidly.
-Yet, many UK authors still struggle to get children’s books formatted correctly for KDP, which can make or break a book’s commercial success.
+Yet, many UK authors still struggle to get children's books formatted correctly for KDP, which can make or break a book’s commercial success.

 This article is a no-fluff, comprehensive guide to formatting a children's book for KDP from a distinctly UK perspective.
 I’ll share practical, business-oriented advice, including real costs in GBP, insider tips, exact steps to get your book ready for both digital and print, and some rarely discussed but crucial aspects of the UK market.